Cloud Cost Management FAQ

 Automate governance and policy enforcement

-Build cost awareness into engineering culture
+Build cost-awareness into engineering culture

 Continuously iterate and improve

-Reduces tool sprawl and integration complexity
+Reduces tool sprawl and vendor overhead

 Consistent user experience across disciplines